valory-xyz/open-autonomy/docs/counter_example.md

 ## Interacting with the Demo

 Recall that each agent has the skill `counter`, and the consensus gadget (Tendermint) manages the consensus protocol for incoming transactions.
-The `counter` skill implements the `ABCICounterHandler` which receives (and responds to) callbacks from the Tenderming network when certains events happen, in particular, when a client sends a transaction to the local blockchain managed by Tendermint.
+The `counter` skill implements the `ABCICounterHandler` which receives (and responds to) callbacks from the Tendermint network when certain events happen, in particular, when a client sends a transaction to the local blockchain managed by Tendermint.

 Once the agent service is up, you can interact with it.
 The four Tendermint nodes, `node0`, `node1`, `node2`, and `node3`, are listening at ports `26657`, `26667`, `26677`, and `26687`, respectively.